usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 | 501 to 1000          | 2 percent of total                           |
 | 1001 and over        | 20, plus 1 for each 100 over 1000            |

-Except as provided in 5(b), access aisles adjacent to accessible spaces shall be 60 in (1525 mm) wide minimum.
+Except as provided in (b), access aisles adjacent to accessible spaces shall be 60 in (1525 mm) wide minimum.

 (b) One in every eight accessible spaces, but not less than one, shall be served by an access aisle 96 in (2440 mm) wide minimum and shall be designated "van accessible" as required by 4.6.4.
 The vertical clearance at such spaces shall comply with 4.6.5.
 All such spaces may be grouped on one level of a parking structure.

-EXCEPTION: Provision of all required parking spaces in conformance with &quot;Universal Parking Design&quot; (see appendix A4.6.3) is permitted.
+**EXCEPTION:** Provision of all required parking spaces in conformance with &quot;Universal Parking Design&quot; (see appendix A4.6.3) is permitted.

 (c) If passenger loading zones are provided, then at least one passenger loading zone shall comply with 4.6.6.